Stockholm commuter rail: Initial operations and early routes

 Local trains have been operated on the mainline railways around Stockholm since the late nineteenth century.
 At the beginning, local rail services were part of the Swedish State Railways, but in the late-1960s, the responsibility for these services was transferred to Stockholm County, which incorporated it with the ticketing system of Stockholm Transport.
 New trains were bought, stations were modernised, and the Stockholm commuter rail network was developed with an aim of making it more metro-like.
 Originally the system was branded as SL förortståg (SL suburban train), and later as SL lokaltåg (SL local/commuter train).
 Only in the 1980s did the system officially become known as Stockholms pendeltåg.

-In its first year of operation there was only one route which went from Södertälje södra (now Södertälje Hamn) to Kungsängen via Stockholm Central Station.
-On 1 June 1969, the system was extended to Märsta via a branch located after Karlberg Station and a new service was created in which trains on the Kungsängen branch terminated at Stockholm C instead.
+In its first year of operation there was only one route which went from Södertälje södra (now Södertälje hamn) to Kungsängen via Stockholm Central Station.
+On 1 June 1969, the system was extended to Märsta via a branch located after Karlberg railway station and a new service was created in which trains on the Kungsängen branch terminated at Stockholm C instead.
 In 1975 another branch line opened to Västerhaninge, with a single-track shuttle service to Nynäshamn.
-Trains on the Kungsängen branch now terminated at Västerhaninge instead of Stockholm C and which now forms part of the modern Line 35.
+Trains on the Kungsängen branch now terminated at Västerhaninge instead of Stockholm C and which now forms part of the modern Line 43.